fizyk/fzBlameablePlugin/README.markdown

 To use this relations in dql, you have as in original behaviour, CreatedBy relation in the model with behaviour.
 Additionally fzBlameable adds Created*MyModel*s relation alias to the sfGuardUser, which eases creation of complex dql queries.

+The Created*MyModel*s is default name for relation alias on sfGuardUser model.
+To set own name, please modify foreignAlias setting for each relation

 Thanks
 ------------